 - Difficulty staying in tune

 If you are a parent who plays music or knows about guitars and how they are supposed to sound, this isn’t the guitar for your child.
-If you don’t really know much about guitars or how they are supposed to sound and feel, but you want to get something inexpensive and visually appealing, then First Act Discovery guitars will suit your needs very well.
-I think these guitars are probably fine for toddlers or younger kids who just want to mess around with something that can introduce them to what is guitar is, and how it works.
+If you don’t know much about guitars or how they are supposed to sound and feel, but you want to get something inexpensive and visually appealing, then First Act Discovery guitars will suit your needs very well.
+I think these guitars are probably okay for toddlers or younger kids who just want to mess around with something that can introduce them to what is guitar is, and how it works.
 If you have a child who is serious about learning to play or is planning on taking lessons, these models will not cut it so you should look elsewhere.

-My philosophy is that you get what you pay for, so if you want a good quality beginner guitar that you can use to teach your kids guitar then you will probably want to look at guitars in a higher price range.
+My philosophy is that you get what you pay for, so if you want a good quality beginner guitar that you can use to teach your kids guitar, then you will probably want to look at guitars in a higher price range.
 If, however, you want something inexpensive that your Disney, SpongeBob, or Spiderman obsessed kids can mess around with and you don’t have to worry if they damage it, yes, the First Act Discovery Line is a good option.

 Check them out on Amazon